Apollointhehouse/DataLens/planning/inquiry.md

 * User has bad data organisation

 ## Inquiry Focus:
-* My inquiry focus will be around how can a digital technologies outcome be used to improve a user data organisation
+* How can a digital technologies outcome help in solving user data organisation issues?
-* I will conduct research into my inquiry focus and then propose a digital technologies outcome that is fitting for my inquiry

-## Questions:
+## Survey Questions:
-* ...

-## Question:
-* ...
+* Do you ever have trouble organising data?
+* What is the exact issue you have with organising data?

 ## Research:
 * ...